LeToNode/Play2.0-CN-doc/scalaGuide/tutorials/todolist/ScalaTodoList.md

 For now we will use a simple in memory database using **H2**.
 No need to restart the server, refreshing the browser is enough to set up the database.

 We will use **Anorm** in this tutorial to query the database.
 First we need to define the database schema.
-Let's use Play evolutions for that, so create a first evolution script in `conf/evolutions/default/1.sql`:
+Let’s use Play evolutions for that, so create a first evolution script in `conf/evolutions/default/1.sql`:

 ```
 # Tasks schema